 - Heat a grill over medium-high heat (about 400 F).
 Trim the tiniest amount off the ends of each romaine heart, just removing the part that is brown, then slice each in half lengthwise.
 Drizzle 2 Tbsp olive oil on the romaine.

 - When grill is hot, grill romaine cut side down for about 2-3 minutes per side, or until charred and beginning to wilt.
 Remove and set aside.

 For grilled chicken, optional

 - In a large mixing bowl or tupperware, combine olive oil, salt, oregano, garlic powder, and black pepper.
 Whisk to combine.
 Add chicken breasts and toss in marinade.
 Let sit for as long as you have time — 5 minutes, 30 minutes, overnight.
-The longer you let it sit, the better.
+The longer it sits, the better.

-- When ready, cook over medium-high grill (about 400 F) for about ~5 minutes per side, or until internal temperature reaches 165 F. Let rest 5 minutes, then cut into thin slices.
-Serve over grilled romaine wedges.
+- When ready, cook over medium-high heat on a grill (about 400 F) for about ~5-8 minutes per side (depending on thickness), or until internal temperature reaches 165 F. Let rest 5 minutes, then cut into thin slices.
+Serve over grilled romaine with croutons and lemon wedges.

 - Dressing can be made ahead and kept in a refrigerator for up to 2 weeks

 - Grilled romaine should be used the same day it is cooked to remain crisp.
 On subsequent days it will be a little soggy.